StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 * Atom or Sublime: Text editors for writing code. *(Later, I switched to Brackets, which I like most of all)*
 * Terminal/Gitbash: For command-line interactions.

+<a name="learning_to_learn"></a>
 ####Learning to Learn

 Throughout course, keep a growing list of vocabulary terms; define them, then post them online in a <a href="../pcsnotes_glossary/">glossary</a> we will make for ourselves.

 This is a code school, so we are of course concerned with technology, but we are also concerned with teamwork, including **pair programming**.

 The first thing we need to learn is the process of learning.
-One method we will use in class (and on our own) is the **pomodoro technique.**  Named after the Italian tomato-shaped kitchen timer.
-Idea is to help us focus better: we make a deal to focus entirely on one task for 25 minutes (then take a short break).
+One method we will use in class (and on our own) is the **pomodoro technique.**  Named after the Italian tomato-shaped kitchen timer, it's a way to help us focus better: we make a deal to give our attention entirely to one task for 25 minutes (then take a short break).
 And after four pomodoros, take a long break.
 (It's very important to get up and move around; there are two major occupational hazards of programming - heart disease, from too much sitting, and carpal tunnel syndrome/repetitive stress injury.)

 We need to take control of our learning process and to find what works for us, and what needs practice.